Gravitational wave signatures of post-fragmentation reheating

 Gravitational waves are described by the metric perturbation $h_{ij}$ which represents two independent tensor degrees of freedom satisfying the transverseness and tracelessness (TT) conditions $\partial_i h_{ij}=0$ and $h^i_i=0$.
 In cosmological perturbation theory, tensor metric perturbations are decoupled from scalar perturbations at first order.
 Scalar perturbations only appear as a source of tensor metric perturbations at second order through the transverse-traceless component of the anisotropic stress $\Pi^\text{TT}_{ ij } = \big[\partial_i \phi \partial_j \phi \big]^\text{TT}$.
 Accounting for this source term, the corresponding equation of motion for tensor modes expressed in Fourier space reads

 where $\bp$ is the (comoving) Fourier scale, $p=|\bp|$ and primes denote differentiation with respect to conformal time.
 As Eq.~(\ref{eq:tensorEOM}) is linear in $h_{ij}$, its solutions can be decomposed in terms of the sum of homogeneous and inhomogeneous solutions.
 During singe-field slow-roll inflation the source term is essentially negligible making the inhomogeneous solution irrelevant.
 For modes with wavelengths smaller than the Hubble radius at all times ($p>\mathcal{H}$), the homogeneous solution to this equation describes quantum fluctuations in the Bunch Davies vacuum and do not contribute to the Gravitational Wave (GW) signal.
 Modes experiencing a super-horizon phase ($p<\mathcal{H}$) during inflation would be excited, freezing-out outside the horizon, and contributing to the homogeneous solution if they remain outside the horizon, or sourcing the $B$-mode polarization spectrum of the CMB if they re-enter the horizon during the recombination epoch.
 The inhomogeneous solution is only significant after the end of inflation, once non-linearities induce sizable mode-mode couplings resulting in a non-vanishing anisotropic stress, efficiently sourcing gravitational waves during the fragmentation process.
-This section is dedicated to estimating these contributions and reconstructing the total gravitational wave signal.
+This section is dedicated to estimating contributions coming from the inhomegenous solution (i.e. induced by the fragmentation process) and the homogenous solution (i.e. tensor modes excited during inflation and re-entering during a stiff EOS era) and reconstructing the total gravitational wave signal.